Contexts and Tags

 Background Info

-Notebooks stores contexts as a property in the document’s or book’s system file (the .plist file).
-Users do not need to be aware of that or take any specific care, but there are a few interesting facts and side effects:
+Notebooks stores contexts as properties in the document’s or book’s system file (the .plist file).
+Users typically don’t need to be concerned with this care, but there are a few interesting facts and side effects:

-• As Notebooks stores context tags as part of its system files rather than a central database, it is easy to recreate the list of tags anytime.
-There is no risk of a database getting corrupt and losing all tags.
+• Since Notebooks stores context tags as part of its system files rather than in a central database, it is easy to recreate the list of tags whenever needed.
+This setup minimizes the risk of potential loss of tags.

-• Turning off the option Sync System Files in Notebooks’ sync settings (iOS only) would stop synchronizing contexts between devices.
+• Disabling the Sync System Files option in Notebooks’ sync settings (iOS only) will stop the synchronization of contexts between devices.